-With an entry-level literary job secured, Dorothy took a room at a boarding house at 103rd Street and Broadway, a room that was equidistant to her brother and sister.
+With an entry-level literary job secured, Dorothy took a room at an apartment house at West 103rd Street and Broadway, a room that was equidistant to her brother and sister.
 It was also on the Upper West Side, her girlhood home.
-She lived on West 72nd, West 68th and in the West Eighties.
+She lived on West Seventy-second, West Sixty-eighth, and on West Eighty-fifth.
 Her elementary school was a short walk away, on West 79th.
-Her first apartment was where she would launch herself into becoming one the greatest women writers in America.
+Her first apartment at 230 West 103rd Street was where she would launch her career.
+It was also where Dorothy Parker would reside before World War I.

 She would have known the neighborhood well.
 The IRT (Interborough Rapid Transit) had opened a station at 103rd Street, and apartments were being built close by.
 Dorothy took a room for $8 a week, which also included two meals.
 She was happy in the boarding house and had lots of friends here.
-For about two years, she made the commute from this boarding house to the Vogue job.
-It was while residing in the boarding house that she met and fell in love with her future husband, Eddie Parker, whom she married in June 1917 in Yonkers.
-They moved to West 71st Street.
+For a few years years, she made the commute from this apartment house to the Vogue job.
+It was while residing in the boarding house that she met and fell in love with her future husband, Eddie Pond Parker II, whom she married in June 1917 in Yonkers.
+The following month, Eddie enlisted.
+He was sent to training in New Jersey to become an ambulance driver in the U.S. Army.
+He then shipped out to France in May 1918 with the American Expeditionary Forces.

 Dorothy was a short walk from Riverside Park, a block away to the west.
 She would have been surrounded by movie theaters and restaurants in the busy Upper West Side, not too different from the city scene today.